wiegerw/blocks/README.md

 is done to avoid collisions.

 The option `--scatter` is used to move pieces away from the center of gravity.
-This can be helpful to view a solution, as demonstrated in the picture below.
+This can be helpful to view the inside of a solution, as demonstrated in the picture below.

 ![](images/offroad_cube-4x4x4.png)

 A solution of a puzzle can be drawn using a call like this:
 ```
-python3 blocks.py --draw --pieces="solutions/half_cube-4x4x4.txt"
+python3 blocks.py --draw --pieces="solutions/offroad_cube-4x4x4.txt" --scatter=0.5
 ```

 A puzzle can be solved using a call like this: